Jack Ryan: Shadow Recruit: Music

 The musical score of Jack Ryan: Shadow Recruit was composed by Patrick Doyle, who has collaborated on many of Kenneth Branagh's directorial efforts.
 Writing the score took Doyle up to seven months, which is more than usual.
 "In Jack Ryan, [Kenneth] wanted a piece of music for this scene and I had the theme the following day for it," said Doyle on his relationship with Branagh.
 "I actually wrote the main theme of the movie, just sitting there watching it.
 This is the expectation of a person you're very close to.
 There's no pressure in that you're so relaxed, especially someone like Kenneth.
 He brings out the best in you because he creates such a casual, relaxed, but hard-working environment at the same time."
-A soundtrack album was released digitally by Varèse Sarabande on January 14, 2014 and in physical formats on February 4.
+A soundtrack album was released digitally by Varèse Sarabande on January 14, 2014, and in physical formats on February 4.

-Track listing

 Release

-The film was originally scheduled to be released on December 25, 2013, but was pushed back from its original release date to January 17, 2014, by Paramount Pictures to give the release date to Martin Scorsese's The Wolf of Wall Street.
+The film was originally scheduled to be released on December 25, 2013, but was pushed back by Paramount Pictures to give the release date to Martin Scorsese's The Wolf of Wall Street.
 It then was slated for release on January 17, 2014, corresponding with the Martin Luther King Jr. holiday in the United States.
 In August 2013, Paramount began rolling out a trailer for the film to test audiences bearing the title Jack Ryan: Shadow One.
 On October 2, 2013, a day after the death of Tom Clancy, the first film poster was released, featuring the new title, Jack Ryan: Shadow Recruit.
 The first trailer for the film was released the same day.
 In December 2014, Pine confirmed that there would not be a sequel to the film due to its lackluster box office performance.

 The film was later released in Video on Demand format for home media markets on May 20, 2014.
 It was released on DVD and Blu-ray formats by Paramount Home Entertainment on June 10, 2014.